UniversalDependencies/UD_Turkish-GB/README.md

 * The treebank is described in, _Çağrı Çöltekin (2015)
     [A grammar-book treebank of Turkish](http://tlt14.ipipan.waw.pl/index.php/download_file/view/17/152/)
     In: Proceedings of the 14th workshop on Treebanks and Linguistic Theories (TLT 14)_
 * The example sentences are from
     _Aslı Göksel and Celia Kerslake.
 Turkish: A Comprehensive Grammar.
 London: Routledge, 2005._

+# Changelog

+* 2019-05-15 v2.4
+  * Initial release in Universal Dependencies.

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================